neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sentiment-analysis/sentiment-analysis-cli.md

 ### Sparse Transfer Learning with a Custom Teacher (Rotten Tomatoes)

-To support the transfer learning process, we can apply model distillation, just like we did for the SST2 case.
+To increase accuracy, we can apply model distillation from a dense teacher model, just like we did for the SST2 case.
-You are free to use the native Hugging Face workflows to train the dense teacher model (and can even pass a Hugging Face model identifier to the command), but you can also use the SparseML CLI as well.
+You are free to use the native Hugging Face workflows to train the dense teacher model (and can even pass a Hugging Face model identifier to the `--distill_teacher` argument), but can also use the SparseML CLI.

 #### Train The Dense Teacher